sjiang225/sjiang225.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I’m a Ph.D. candidate in Computer Science at the New Jersey Institute of Technology (NJIT).
-My research focuses on large language models (LLMs), foundation models, and graph-based representation learning, particularly for applications in financial forecasting, biomedical modeling, and scientific discovery.
+I’m a 4th-year Ph.D. student in the Department of Computer Science at the New Jersey Institute of Technology (NJIT), advised by Prof. Zhi Wei and Prof. Dantong Yu.
+My research centers on large language models (LLMs), foundation models, graph-based learning, and time-series analysis, with applications in financial forecasting, biomedical modeling, and scientific discovery.
+I am particularly interested in building scalable, interpretable AI systems that perform reliably in high-stakes, real-world scenarios.

-I’ve worked on projects ranging from earnings surprise prediction using GNNs to interpretable large-scale modeling in single-cell data.
-I enjoy building data-driven systems that are both theoretically grounded and practically impactful.
+Prior to NJIT, I earned my M.Sc. in Business Intelligence & Analytics from Stevens Institute of Technology and received dual bachelor’s degrees in Electrical Engineering and Finance from Shanghai Normal University and East China University of Science and Technology.

 # 🔥 News
 - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.